turboapps/docs/deploying/to_a_turbo_server/h-troubleshooting.md

          </td>
       </tr>
       <tr>
-         <td colspan="1">Turbo Server is no longer accessible after making a Network Configuration change</td>
+         <td colspan="1">TurboServer is no longer accessible after making a Network Configuration change</td>
-         <td colspan="1">Turbo Server may need to be restarted after making a network configuration change.
+         <td colspan="1">TurboServer may need to be restarted after making a network configuration change.
 This can be done through the command line tool, Server.exe, as described here.</td>
       </tr>
       <tr>
          <td colspan="1">I am unable to add an application to the Start Menu.</td>
          <td colspan="1">
-            <p>Verify that <strong>Desktop Registration</strong> is enabled on the Turbo Server administrator site.</p>
+            <p>Verify that <strong>Desktop Registration</strong> is enabled on the TurboServer administrator site.</p>
             <p>Verify that the user is logging into the Turbo Console with the exact server name that is specified under "Servers" on the administrator site.</p>
          </td>
       </tr>